6 mobile gaming scams and how to avoid them

 Mobile gaming scam No. 2: The malware problem

 Another danger of mobile gaming?
 Malware.
-And unfortunately, it’s often ridiculously easy for cybercriminals to infect the devices of gamers with this malicious code: They just need to convince gamers to download what they think is a legitimate game.
-Instead, when these gamers do initiate a download, they are either infecting their devices with pure malicious code or they are downloading a version of a game that hackers have infected with malware.
+And unfortunately, it’s often ridiculously easy for cybercriminals to infect the devices of gamers with malicious code: They just need to convince gamers to download a legitimate-looking game.
+Instead, when these gamers do initiate a download, they either infect their devices with pure malicious code or they download a version of a game that hackers have infected with malware.

 Mobile gaming scam No. 3: Fake cheat codes, power-ups and upgrades

 Today’s mobile games often require players to earn power-ups to increase their odds of completing missions or tasks.
-Other games offer armor upgrades, new uniforms, or tech goodies for players willing to pay for them.
+Some games offer armour upgrades, new uniforms, or tech goodies for players willing to pay for them.
 Gamers are often on the hunt, too, for cheat codes that allow them to skip some of the more difficult or repetitive tasks in their games.

 Other scammers say they’ll send these goodies after gamers send them their credit card information.
 Once gamers make this mistake and send that information?
 The scammers use the gamer’s credit card number to order expensive goodies online.

 The key to avoiding this scam is caution.
-Never buy cheat codes, armor upgrades, or weapon boosts from someone you don’t know or have only met online.
-Only purchase these upgrades directly from the game’s manufacturer or though reputable online gaming sites.
+Never buy cheat codes, armour upgrades, or weapon boosts from someone you don’t know or have only met online.
+Only purchase these upgrades directly from the game manufacturer or though reputable online gaming sites.
 Never give any of your financial information to an anonymous person who contacts you online.